OpenDroneMap/docs/source/faq.rst

 The software is not using all of my CPU cores / memory / GPU all of the times.
 Is it normal?
 ---------------------------------------------------------------------------

 Yes.
 The software tries to use all available resources, when possible, but not always.
-It's normal to see 10-15% resource utilization at several points during processing.
+It's normal to see 10-15% resource utilization at several moments during processing.

 If I use the native version of the software, how can I allocate more resources for processing?
 ----------------------------------------------------------------------------------------------